All Episodes

 Listen to them.

-Listen to what Bob, they note have a sense of humor.
+Listen to what Bob they note have a sense of humor.

 They can't laugh about anything, especially their own constructs.

-They they are just humorless people, and they are enraged and angry, and some of them so much so.
+They are just humorless people, and they are enraged and angry, and some of them so much so.

 They are descending into the early stages of madness.